More Success Stories

 Dr. Anitra Yusinski-McShea

-Position: Assistant Vice President for Student Affairs and Dean of Students, University of Scranton
+Position: Vice Provost for Student Formation and Campus Life, University of Scranton

 Dissertation Topic: Exploring Hiring for Mission Practices at Jesuit Colleges and Universities: An Evaluation of the Student Affairs Search Process